LatinWarrior/angular-best-practices/README.md

 ## If having issues with compiling for production, use the following:
 ## $ ng s -o --prod --verbose --port 1234 --aot=false

+## to check the size of the bundles, you can install source-map-explorer.
+## $ npm install -g source-map-explorer

+## For the above to work, we need source maps generated.
+## $ ng build --prod --sourcemaps=true --aot=false